Pgamboan/Proyecto-FIS/Third_Increment.md

 Se esperaba que al final de cada incremento cada miembro del equipo aportará con un 20%, al final del tercer incremento realizamos las métricas de contribución individual con respecto a todo el progreso del proyecto.

+# Herramientas SCRUM
+# Requirements

+The first step in the development process was to create a list of requirements to have a vision of what we want to accomplish with our product.
+But given that none of the team members had any concrete ideas we decided to make user stories using the comments of the failed skill first:

+US001: As an Alexa user, I want to be able to automate the on/off of my computer to be more efficient.
+US002: As an Alexa user, I want to be able to turn on my computer from another location so I can make more use of my time.
+US003: As an Alexa user, I want to be able to control other devices such as televisions to have more control over all my devices.
+US004: As an Alexa user, I want to have instructions to help me to be able to implement the skill.
+US005: As an Alexa user, I want to schedule a power-on time so that my devices are coupled with my routine and I can make the most of my time.
+US006: As an Alexa user, I want to be able to customize the name to devices so that controlling them is easier.
+US007: As an Alexa user, I want to control multiple devices for more control and convenience.
+US008: As an Alexa user, I want to be able to ask questions within the comments area of the skill to help me solve my doubts.

+The next step was to create a use case diagram in order to view how the step sisystem xd would communicate, behave and interact with the user: